 NEW Pharmacy Externship* with ed2go!

-ed2go has reached a nationwide agreement with several pharmacies that will give our Pharm Tech students an important leg up in the job market.
-Your local pharmacies will offer their renowned externship programs to you, provided you meet basic qualifications.
+ed2go has reached a nationwide agreement with several pharmacies that will give our Pharmacy Technician Program students an important leg up in the job market.
+These pharmacies will offer their renowned externship programs to you, provided you meet basic qualifications.

 Externs will get hands-on experience that includes assisting pharmacists with prescriptions, answering patient questions about medications, and a bevy of administrative duties.